mymikemiller/videate/credits/README.md

 [Internet Identity canister](https://github.com/dfinity/internet-identity).
 Clone that repository and build and start according to the instructions.
-The startup command is duplicated here for convenience but the Internet Identity readme's command should be used (and this should be updated) if they differ.
+The startup command is duplicated here for convenience but the Internet Identity readme's command should be used (and this README should be updated) if they differ. dd
 Run this, updating the path to point to your local copy of internet-identity:

 ```bash